Dr. Tsangyao Chen attended National Taipei Teachers College in Taipei, Taiwan and pursued a Master of

 frameworks in Taiwan.

-Dr. Chen later joined Chung Yuan University as Assistant Professor for Management Information
+Dr. Chen later joined Chung Yuan University as an Assistant Professor for Management Information

 Systems.
 During the tenure, Dr. Chen was voted as Best Advisor twice and developed his research streams